trajceskijovan/Structural-Topic-Modeling-in-R/README.md

 Approach 1 takes approximately 23 minutes on i7 CPU.
 The guideline is usually where the held-out likelihood is highest, and the residuals are lowest.
 It looks like 17 optimal topics under this approach.

-Approach 1: finding an optimal topic number.
+Approach 1: finding an optimal topic number:

 ![](samples/economist8.png)